FINRA Securities Arbitration

 Common causes of action in the FINRA Arbitration claims we bring on behalf of our investor clients include:

-Unsuitability - Brokers and advisors are required to make investment recommendations which are appropriate for that specific customer based on the customer's individual situation and investment goals.
-Unfortunately, we often see that recommended investments do not meet the investor's profile, but are rather based on other factors such as additional compensation to brokers and brokerage firms, or promoting a firms' "stock of the day."
+- Unsuitability – Brokers and advisers are required to make investment recommendations that are appropriate for that specific customer based on the customer’s individual situation and investment goals.
+Unfortunately, we often see that recommended investments do not meet the investor’s profile, but are rather based on other factors such as additional compensation to brokers and brokerage firms, or promoting a firms’ “stock of the day.”

-Selling Away - Selling away occurs when a broker sells his/her client securities or other products which are not overseen or offered by their brokerage firm.
+- Selling Away – Selling away occurs when a broker sells his/her client securities or other products that are not overseen or offered by their brokerage firm.
 Selling away can often be found where the broker is promoting products such as private placements and certain real estate investments.